Paruthiveeran: Plot

 Determined to marry Muththazhagu, he goes to Kazhuvathevan's house and formally asks for her hand in marriage.
 He is again shamed off, and in the ensuing melee he warns her against marrying anyone else by threatening to cut her into pieces.
 Undeterred by his threats, her parents press ahead with the preparations for her marriage with a boy of their choice.
 Since Muththazhagu is not able to convince her parents otherwise, she runs away from home in order to elope with Paruthi.
 However, while hiding away in an abandoned building while Paruthi is away making the necessary marital arrangements, she comes across four of Paruthi's acquaintances who mistake her for one of his prostitutes.
 They brutally gang rape and leave her to die.

 Later, Paruthiveeran returns and finds her dying from bleeding.
 She begs Paruthi to cut her into pieces as she does not want anybody to find her in her present state and dies.
 He tries to take her out from there, but sees people approaching the house.
 He comes back inside with her dead body and locks the house from the inside.
 When he realises it is Kazhuvathevan and her family that have come to kill him, he does not want them to see her in that state.
 He goes mad and chops her body up and runs towards them saying he will not allow her to marry anyone else.
 Kazhuvathevan and his henchmen see her mutilated dead body inside and brutally thrash Paruthi.
 His time with Muththazhagu flashes before his eyes as he breathes his last.

 Production

 Casting

-For the title character, Karthi was chosen to portray the part.
-Although Karthi revealed he preferred directing to acting, he agreed to take up acting since his father convinced him to do so.
-When director Ameer approached him to play the titular character in the film he accepted the offer because the film was " ... so compelling".
+Karthi made his full-fledged acting debut.
+Although Karthi revealed he preferred directing to acting, he agreed to play the titular character in Paruthiveeran because the film was "so compelling".
 About 60 debutants, mostly real-time people from the region, appeared in the film.
-The number of newcomers who acted in the film, notably, outweighed the number of professional artists, with Priyamani, Ponvannan, Saravanan and Ganja Karuppu being the only four experienced actors.
-Furthermore, no dubbing artists were involved in the production and all artists were brought to Chennai had dubbed their original voice.
+No dubbing artists were involved in the production and all artists were brought to Chennai had dubbed their original voice.